 Living alone is a revelation.
 I had no idea what limitations I had to work under in a household setting, limitations I didn't even know were there.
 Living alone I can make my whole life into work on progress with love.
 My spiritual quest has become the organizing and guiding force for everything I do and every time I stop doing.
 I can do whatever needs to be done at exactly the right time, the right way with no rushing or tweaking things to accommodate other people.
 My life is my own at last and I happily give it all to Leela.
 Since 2006 Leela, my own inner guidance that I receive from my body via muscle testing and body sensing, has slowly had a larger and larger say in how I live.
 From 2006 through 2020 it was all remedial work.
 Since I moved into my new home in February 2021 I finally got past that.
 Now my life is 100% devoted to making progress with love.
 I doublecheck every tiniest detail, fine tuning and tweaking until I get it just right.
 All the elements of my life fit together and reinforce each other: diet, sleep schedule, solo dancing, dancing with friends, writing, watching movies and TV shows Leela chooses for me, cooking, cleaning, bathing, absolutely everything.
 It's intensely challenging and it's a dream come true, a dream I didn't even know I had.

 Solitude in the city.
 I live in a densely populated part of Seattle but I keep to myself.
-Most days I don't leave my apartment at all, or maybe just down the hall to check the mail.
-I only go out to grocery shop once a week.
-My days are my own, and I spend them doing whatever Leela wants me to do, here at home sweet home.
+During the day I rarely leave my home at all aside from checking the mail.
+My days are my own, and I spend them doing whatever Leela wants me to do, here in my home sweet home.
 I've treasured my isolation, but the times they are a-changin'.
-Increasingly now I go out dancing as dance opens back up post covid.
-I used to want to dance every night, I needed it.
+Increasingly now I go out dancing as dance opens back up.
+I used to want to dance every night.
 Now I think four or five nights a week would be about right.
-I have dear dance friends, and I get fabulous high quality human connection dancing with them.
+I have dear dance friends.
+I get fabulous high quality human connection dancing with them.
 For so much of my life I defined myself in terms of my lover.
 I always had a girlfriend or else was looking for one, longing for one.
 I'm finally fine with being alone.